jicowan/eniconfig-controller/README.md

 ## Prerequisites

-Before patching the node with the annotation, you will need to change the AWS_VPC_K8S_CNI_CUSTOM_NETWORK_CFG environment variable in the AWS CNI daemonset to true.
+Before patching the node with the annotation, you will need to change the `AWS_VPC_K8S_CNI_CUSTOM_NETWORK_CFG` environment variable in the AWS CNI daemonset to `true`.
 By default, pods share the same subnet and security groups as the worker node's primary interface.
 When you set this variable to **true** it causes ipamD to use the security groups and VPC subnet in a worker node's ENIConfig for elastic network interface allocation.
-The subnet in the ENIConfig must belong to the same Availability Zone that the worker node resides in.
-This operator can be configured to use the value of a tag called k8s.amazonaws.com/eniConfig for the node's annotation, but it does not verify that subnet in the eniconfig is in the same AZ as the worker node.
+The subnet in the ENIConfig **must** belong to the same Availability Zone that the worker node resides in.

+This operator can be configured to use an arbitrary EC2 tag for annotation.
+If no tag is set, the operator will use a tag called k8s.amazonaws.com/eniConfig.
+While the operator will automatically apply the annotation to your worker nodes, it does not verify that subnet in the eniconfig is in the same AZ as the worker node.

 The worker nodes also have to be assigned an IAM role with a policy that allows the DescribeTags action to the EC2 instance.
 This is configured by default when you use eksctl to provision a cluster.